terrabyte-tech/terrabyte-11ty-template/README.md

 Caveats that _should not_ be copied include:

+- `.git`: This is THIS project's git history - you'll make your own in your new project.
 - `_site`: This is the web-ready content rendered by the 11ty build process.
 It will be rendered in your new project as well.
 - `node_modules`: This is a folder containing node-specific files.
 These won't be committed in GitHub nor should they be copied from project to project (use npm for this).
 - `package.json` and `package-lock.json`: You just changed the `package.json` file, no need to overwrite it!